opensearch-project/documentation-website/_dashboards/quickstart.md

 - **Using the Dashboards application:** Create and store data visualizations.
 - **Customizing the appearance theme:** Quickly change the OpenSearch Dashboards appearance theme from the home page.

-The OpenSearch Dashboards' default view is shown in the following image.
+The OpenSearch Dashboards default view is shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/home-page-nav.png" alt="OpenSearch Dashboards interface default view" width="700">